 Without continuously renewing our hearts & minds with truth, our striving will be worthless & our goals will never be met.

-How did health, hustle & happiness become so complicated?
+How did health, & happiness, and life in general become so complicated?

 I firmly believe that doing more is not always better, but doing less – more consistently – is best.